Forms guide • reviewed March 19, 2026

 FAQ

-Project intake form software helps teams collect new work requests in a structured way so submissions can be reviewed, routed, approved, and turned into owned project work.
-The useful version does more than collect responses.
-It keeps the request context attached to the delivery workflow after the form is submitted.
+Project forms software helps teams collect new work requests in a structured way so submissions can be reviewed and routed cleanly.
+The strongest tools do more than collect responses.
+They keep the submission connected to the workflow fields and records the team already uses after the form is submitted.

-How is project intake form software different from a website contact form?
+How is project forms software different from a website contact form?

 A website contact form usually captures a message and hands it off for manual follow-up.
-Project intake form software is built for operational work.
-It captures structured details, routes the request to the right owner or project, and supports approvals, prioritization, and downstream delivery tracking.
+Project forms software is built for operational work.
+It captures structured details, routes the request to the right owner or project, and connects responses to the workflow fields the team uses later.

 Which teams benefit most from project request management software?